UlianaSavi/poligon-editor/README.md

     - Selected vertices can be deleted by pressing the `delete` key.
     - By clicking on the edge between two vertices, an additional vertex is created.
   - **3d polygon**:
     - Select the polygons that you would like to extrude (or one).
-Keep in mind that the selected polygons will be combined into one layer (they will have the same settings).
           - Click the 3d cube button located at the bottom of the navigation bar in the upper-left corner of the application Polygons will be set to a standard height of 15 meters + a layer editing form will appear.
            To manage polygon layers, select one of the layers in the upper-right corner.